 But I’d never known anyone who was murdered.
 I’ve never read about a homicide that includes the name of someone whose story I know well.
 How could this be?

 The waves of pain and anger came crushing in again on Monday night when I got a message saying, “Ivy died.”
 Ivy?
 How could Ivy

 Since our change in policy, a group of individuals

 Two of them are now dead.

 First Clifton and now Ivy.
 While it would not have surprised me to learn that Ivy had died several months ago – her body was so frail – Ivy was doing incredibly well.
 She’d put on at least 20 pounds, looked healthy, and had returned to our group a few weeks ago to start offering encouragement to others.
 She had a housing voucher.
 She was housed – but she came to tell others they could do it.
 Just two weeks ago she sat next to me.
 I can still hear her saying, “You came!” to another participant.
 “I’m so glad!
 You can do this.”
 When it came time for her to share, she joyfully talked about her relationship with her son, describing how big he is and how much she’s enjoying him.
-She shared how her longtime partner was finally in treatment and that they were committed to getting married one day.
-She was overflowing with goodness and health and wisdom and triumph.
+She shared how her longtime partner was finally in treatment and that they were committed to

 So, how could Ivy be dead?
 That was the question that kept going through my mind last Monday night only to later see this article being shared by another person from our church.
 Ivy had been shot in broad daylight.
 The one who was rebuilding her life one painful step at a time had everything robbed from her in the blink of a bullet.